CoDoL: Conditional Domain Prompt Learning for Out-of-Distribution Generalization: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of CoDoL in two different OOD settings, including multiple training domains and single training domain.
-Our experiments aim to answer the following problems: \textbf{Q1}: Could CoDoL achieve the robustness performance in the multiple-training-domain setting compared with state-of-the-art methods? (see Section~\ref{sec:mtd}) \textbf{Q2}: Could CoDoL have the significant performance in the challenging single-training-domain setting? (see Section~\ref{sec:std}). \textbf{Q3}: Whether CoDoL better aligns the modality of vision and language? (see Section~\ref{subsec:qr}).
+In this section, we evaluate the performance of CoDoL in two different OOD settings, including multiple training domains and a single training domain.
+Our experiments aim to answer the following problems: \textbf{Q1}: Could CoDoL achieve the robustness performance in the multiple-training-domain setting compared with state-of-the-art methods? (see Section~\ref{sec:mtd}) \textbf{Q2}: Could CoDoL have a significant performance in the challenging single-training-domain setting? (see Section~\ref{sec:std}). \textbf{Q3}: Does CoDoL better align the modality of vision and language? (see Section~\ref{subsec:qr}).